Joseph I Adam of Schwarzenberg

 Joseph I Adam Prince of Schwarzenberg (15 December 1722, Vienna – 17 February 1782, Vienna), 4th Prince of Schwarzenberg, was a German-Bohemian nobleman.

 Biography

 Joseph I was born as the son of Adam Franz Karl, 3rd Prince of Schwarzenberg and Eleonore von Schwarzenberg (1682–1741).

-When he was 10, his father was killed in a hunting accident and he nominally succeeded his father and became the 4th Prince of Schwarzenberg and a Knight in the Order of the Golden Fleece.
+Following his father's death in a hunting accident, Joseph I was crowned the 4th Prince of Schwarzenberg at the age of 10, succeeding his father.
+He also obtained the title of a Knight in the Order of the Golden Fleece.
 He was K.u.K.
 Chamberlain, Geheimrat, Obersthofmeister of Empress Maria Theresa and, finally, Staats- und Konferenzminister.